tunlusoy/Data-Science-Data-Sources/README.md

   - [The CIA World Factbook](https://www.cia.gov/library/publications/the-world-factbook/): Facts on every country in the world; focuses on history, government, population, economy, energy, geography, communications, transportation, military, and transnational issues of 267 countries.

+  - [FBI Crime Data](https://ucr.fbi.gov/crime-in-the-u.s/2016/crime-in-the-u.s.-2016/topic-pages/tables/table-1): The FBI crime data is fascinating and one of the most interesting data sets on this list.
+If you’re interested in analyzing time series data, you can use it to chart changes in crime rates at the national level over a 20-year period.
+Alternatively, you can look at the data geographically.

   - [Socrata](https://socrata.com/): Socrata is a mission-driven software company that is another interesting place to explore government-related data with some visualization tools built-in.
 Its data as a service has been adopted by more than 1200 government agencies for open data, performance management and data-driven government.

   - [European Union Open Data Portal](https://open-data.europa.eu/en/data/): It is the single point of access to a growing range of data from the institutions and other bodies of the European Union.
 The data boosts includes economic development within the EU and transparency within the EU institutions, including geographic, geopolitical and financial data, statistics, election results, legal acts, and data on crime, health, the environment, transport and scientific research.
 They could be reused in different databases and reports.
 And more, a variety of digital formats are available from the EU institutions and other EU bodies.
 The portal provides a standardised catalogue, a list of apps and web tools reusing these data, a SPARQL endpoint query editor and rest API access, and tips on how to make best use of the site.